Zinc Price Trends and Forecast

 Key Russian Market Indicators

+Following the results of 2020, Russian zinc production went up by 2% to 211.8kt compared with 2019.
 Russia’s share in global zinc production (including zinc-aluminum alloys) stood at 1.6%.

 Over the period under review, zinc imports shrunk by 30% to 34.9kt.
 The bulk of zinc is imported from Kazakhstan (81% of total imports) and Uzbekistan (17%).
 During the period under review, zinc supplies from Kazakhstan and Uzbekistan diminished by 25% to 28.2kt and by 14% to 6.1kt, correspondingly.
 A fall in imports is attributed to contraction of zinc supplies to Novolipetsk Steel (NLMK) from Kazakhstan (up to 17.5kt, -50% YoY).

 Zinc exports more than doubled and amounted to 14.7kt.
 Most deliveries were made to the Netherlands (57% of total exports) and Spain (34%).

 Following the end of 2020, apparent zinc consumption tumbled by 7% and totalled up 232kt.
 The share of imported zinc in the consumption structure slumped from 20% to 15%.

 In late 2020, the rates of decline in apparent zinc consumption slackened due to production recovery from primary consuming industries.